-Budgeted cost: £7,500
+Budgeted cost: £10,640

 Activity Evidence that supports this approach Challenge number(s) addressed Additional administration time allocated to supporting good attendance.
 Places at before and after school provision provided where needed.
 Missing hours of school or persistent lateness of some disadvantaged and vulnerable children is having a direct impact on their achievement.
 Intervention with these families beyond school has proven to be an effective strategy of improving attendance and punctuality.
-1,2,4,5 Contingency fund for acute issues.
+1,2,4,5 Provide specialist interventions to remove barriers to learning from emotional health, wellbeing and behaviour.
+The average impact of successful SEL interventions is an additional four months' progress over the course of a year.
+Alongside academic outcomes, SEL interventions have an identifiable and valuable impact on attitudes to learning and social relationships in school.
+1,3,4,5 Contingency fund for acute issues.
 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
 All

-Total budgeted cost: £73,275
+Total budgeted cost: £68,132